Eeramana Rojave (TV series): Summary

+Season 1

 Malarvizhi falls in love with Maran and they decide to marry.
 On the day of their wedding, Maran dies in an accident and his younger brother Vetri is forced to marry Malarvizhi.
 The story then revolves around Vetri and Malar's marriage life.
 After the marriage, Malar refuses to live with Vetri and scolds him for everything.
 Vetri's love interest, Anjali starts troubling Vetri for cheating on her.
 Malar and Vetri become friends after knowing that he hurt himself in order to stop the wedding night ritual for them.
 Once Malar wants to write an exam in Chennai.
 Vetri convinces his mother and take her to the exam venue where someone steals her bag in which she has kept the hall ticket.
 Vetri arranges for a new one saying that hall ticket was lost in 'Gaja' storm.
 A girl sitting near Malar copies and puts the blame on Malar.
 Vetri comes and rescues her on time.